awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-alarms.md

 ## Configuring an alarm<a name="configuring-alarm"></a>

-To add an alarm in the Lightsail console, browse to the **Metrics** tab of your instance, database, or load balancer\.
+To add an alarm in the Lightsail console, browse to the **Metrics** tab of your instance, database, load balancer, or CDN distribution\.
 You then choose the metric you want to monitor, and choose **Add alarm**\.
 You can add two alarms per metric\.
 For more information about metrics, see [Resource metrics in Amazon Lightsail](amazon-lightsail-resource-health-metrics.md)\.

 To configure the alarm, you first identify a threshold value, which is the metric value at which point the alarm will change states \(e\.g\., change from an `OK` state to an `ALARM` state, or vice versa\)\.
 For more information, see [Alarms states](#alarm-states)\.
 You then select a comparison operator that will be used to compare the metric to the threshold\.
 The available operators are **greater than or equal to**, **greater than**, **less than**, and **less than or equal to**\.